Vossius (restaurant)

 Vossius was a restaurant in Amsterdam, Netherlands.
-It was a fine dining restaurant that held one Michelin star from 2002 to 2003.
+It was a fine dining restaurant that was awarded one Michelin star in both 2002 and 2003.

 Co-owners of the restaurant were head chef Rob Kranenborg, maître d'hôtel John Vincke (1955-2007) and R. van Kampen.

 Vossius was a luxurious restaurant that aimed for three Michelin stars.
 The owners used the best materials available, including a custom built Molteni stove and ceilings decorated with gold leaf.
 The project ended in bankruptcy after two years.
 The economic malaise gave the final blow to the restaurant.